Peng-Liang/LDAC/README.md

 On first running, the program **LDAC** might appear the following message “*SECURITY WARNING Some active content has been disabled.
 Click for more details*.”
 This is a warning message for using *Macros* and command buttons (ActiveX controls) of the Excel workbook.
 Click “**Enable Content**”.

-If this warning message cannot be displayed and any button on the worksheet is not responding, check the *macro settings* in the Trust Center (“*Excel>File>Options>Trust Center>Trust Center Set-tings>Macro settings*”).
+If this warning message cannot be displayed and any button on the worksheet is not responding, check the *macro settings* in the Trust Center (“*Excel>File>Options>Trust Center>Trust Center Settings>Macro settings*”).
 [Enabling or disabling Macros in Excel refer to the support document from the Microsoft website](https://support.office.com/en-us/article/enable-or-disable-macros-in-office-files-12b036fd-d140-4e74-b45e-16fed1a7e5c6).

 ## 5. Feedback
 Although we have tried this program in lots of computers with different language version of *Windows* and *Microsoft Excels*, we believe that users may still encounter some unknown errors and bugs.